-I think above all else, when you are in class, you need to be all the way there.
-It’s easy to go to class and only be half there.
-When you are in graduate school you need to engaged with your classmates, your professors, and make sure you are actually contributing to the conversation.
+When you are in class, you need to be all the way there.
+It's easy to go to class and only be half there.
+When you are in graduate school you need to engage with your classmates, your professors, and make sure you are actually contributing to the conversation.
 Most graduate school programs put a lot of emphasis on classroom participation, so you want to make sure you pick up those easy points by being engaged.

 Reading Is Key